ekmixon/orca-securechange/README.md

 * Download the package from the [release]( https://github.com/Tufin/orca-securechange/releases) tab on Github.

-* Create an Orca token for the bearer authentication.
+* In Orca, go to Settings and create an API token for the bearer authentication.
+Select 'agent' for the token scope and give it the label 'secure change'.

 * Create a Group-Change workflow in SecureChange.
 The first step of the workflow should include the following field types and names.
 The package comes with default names which can be changed after installation.